zyedidia/micro/README.md

 Micro has a built-in help system which you can access by pressing `CtrlE` and typing `help`.
 Additionally, you can view the help files online [here](https://github.com/zyedidia/micro/tree/master/runtime/help).

+I also recommend reading the [tutorial](https://github.com/zyedidia/micro/tree/master/runtime/help/tutorial.md) for a brief introduction to the more powerful features micro offers.

 # Contributing